 - ID Credit 1 Path 2: Exemploary Performance - This credit can be achieved if a material can achive double the credit requirement and/or achieve the next incremental percentage threshold of an existing credit.
 Exemplary performance point for MR Credit 4 is always achievable when utilizing HDG due to the 70% recycled content value.
 An additional exemplary point for MR Credit 5 or other areas would be on a job-by-job basis.

 The new LEED® v4 (passed in 2013) is quite different than its previous versions.
 The USGBC is transitioning LEED from a prescriptive checklist to a more definitive measure of environmental impact from start to finish.
 The goal is more transparency in materials, so specifiers can make the best choices.
 The new version has a heavy focus on Environmental Product Declarations (EPDs) which detail the materials used in a building and their economic impact (which are founded on Life-Cycle Assesments (LCAs)).
 There also is a heavy emphasis on the supply chain – knowing not only what the final manufacturer did to the material, but where they acquire their base material, and how responsibly it is mined, etc. Finally, there is an opportunity for credit if the material you are using has a published material ingredient list or Health Product Declaration (HPD).

-The AGA is currently working on an industry-wide EPD, and have already developed HPDs based on the type of zinc in the galvanizers kettle.
+The AGA has released an industry-wide EPD, and has already developed HPDs based on the type of zinc in the galvanizers kettle.
 The International Zinc Association (IZA) and its mining members are working on more information related to zinc and the supply chain.